-Chiropractic and Pregnancy: 7 Facts Every Woman Should Know.
+Chiropractic and Pregnancy: 7 Facts Every Parent Should Know.

 There are a lot of misconceptions about pregnancy which cause confusion and create questions such as if vitamins should be taken, how much activity and what sorts of activity are safe, and what are "normal" experiences and symptoms during pregnancy.
 Each of these questions can be a blog topic by itself, but today I want to examine some of the most common questions I hear about pregnancy and chiropractic.
 These include: Is chiropractic safe during pregnancy?
 Can chiropractic help low back pain and sciatica?
 What about gastrointestinal issues?
 How can I plan for pregnancy?
 What can I do to ensure a healthy pregnancy?
 What about after pregnancy?.